modesttree/Projeny/README.md

     * Method 1 - Using the Package Manager
         * Click the menu item `Projeny -> Package Manager`
         * Go to the Packages section by pressing the arrow button the left
-        * Click the "New" button
+        * Click the "New" button or right click and select `New Package`
         * Enter name for your package
         * Add your package to your project by dragging it to either `Assets` or `Plugins` on the right
         * (optional) Add a `ProjenyPackage.yaml` file to your new package folder.
 See <a href="#package-yaml">here</a> for details.